-Happy Snow Day!
-One of my favorite snow day activities is playing cards.
 My family enjoys playing pitch, 31, sevens and trash.
-Recently, I learned how to play cribbage and it is my new favorite game!
-Cribbage involves strategy and math, which is why I like it so much!
+However, my absolute FAVORITE game is cribbage!
+It involves strategy and math, which is why I like it so much!

 How can you spend your Math Minutes this week?